-Soft-start is essential to assure a correct and safe startup of the step-down converter.
+The soft-start is essential to assure correct and safe startup of the step-down converter.
 It avoids inrush current surge and makes the output voltage increase monothonically.

-Soft-start is performed by a staircase ramp on the non inverting input (V{REF}) of the error amplifier.
+The soft-start is performed by a staircase ramp on the non-inverting input (V{REF}) of the error amplifier.
 So the output voltage slew rate is: